topojson/topojson-specification/README.md

   * A TopoJSON object may have any number of members (name/value pairs).
   * A TopoJSON object must have a member with the name “type”.
 This member’s value is a string that determines the type of the TopoJSON object.
   * The value of the type member must be one of: “Topology”, “Point”, “MultiPoint”, “LineString”, “MultiLineString”, “Polygon”, “MultiPolygon” or “GeometryCollection”.
 The case of the type member values must be as shown here.
-  * A TopoJSON object may have a ”bbox” member, the value of which must be a bounding box array.
+  * A TopoJSON object may have a “bbox” member, the value of which must be a bounding box array.

 ### 2.1.
 Topology Objects